marianellamonroyortizhb/holbertonschool-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 ## Project Goals :dart:
 In this project start the concepts of if, else, loops and functions.
 The following topics were specially analyzed:

-* Technical :toolbox:: if, else statements.
+* Technical :toolbox:: If and else statements.
 While and for loops.
 Break, continue, pass and return.
 Functions, variables and their scope.
 Arithmetic operators.
 Range.
 Traceback.

 * Miscellaneous :paperclips:: Why indentation is so important in Python.
 How to use comments.
 How is Python’s for different from C‘s?